akonno/drawstuff-modern/docs/design-notes.md

 ## Notes on Current Limitations

-Some shape types are not yet fully optimized (e.g., convex and capsule shapes), and platform support is currently limited to Linux and WSL environments with an X11-based window system.
+Some shapes are not yet fully optimized (e.g., convex shapes), and platform support is currently limited to Linux and WSL environments with an X11-based window system.